laurabaldassari/2019-500/slides/class05/README.md

 # 500 Class 05: 2019-03-07

-- Slides for Class 5 will be posted soon.
-In a change of plans, we'll be discussing sensitivity analysis for matched samples.
+- Slides for Class 5 are available, above, in R Markdown or PDF.
+    - In a change of plans, we'll be discussing sensitivity analysis for matched samples.
 - We will post the audio recording above, as soon as we can.

 ## Video of the Day / Why I Code in R Markdown